MawLr/tc3002b-ia/README.md

 ## Referencias:
 - Guo, X. & Polaina, L. F. (2018). _Smile Detection in the Wild Based on Transfer Learning_. http://dx.doi.org/10.1109/FG.2018.00107

-- Malallah, F. & Al-Jubouri, A. & Sabaawi, A. & Shareef, B. & Saeed, M. & Yasen, K. (2020). _Smiling and Non-smiling Emotion Recognition Based on Lower-half Face using Deep-Learning as Convolutional Neural Network_. http://dx.doi.org/10.4108/eai.28-6-2020.2298175
+- Malallah, F., Al-Jubouri, A., Sabaawi, A., Shareef, B., Saeed, M. & Yasen, K. (2020). _Smiling and Non-smiling Emotion Recognition Based on Lower-half Face using Deep-Learning as Convolutional Neural Network_. http://dx.doi.org/10.4108/eai.28-6-2020.2298175

+- López-Sánchez, M., Hernández-Torruco, J., Hernández-Ocaña, B. & Chávez-Bosquez, O. (2021, Febrero 10).
+Comparative Study of Optimizers in the Training of a Convolutional Neural Network in a Binary Recognition Model. _Research in Computing Science, 150(4)_, 73-82. https://rcs.cic.ipn.mx/2021_150_4/Comparative%20Study%20of%20Optimizers%20in%20the%20Training%20of%20a%20Convolutional%20Neural%20Network.pdf